wickandbergamot/wickandbergamot/docs/src/developing/clients/rust-api.md

 title: Rust API
 ---

-Safecoin's Rust crates are [published to crates.io][crates.io] and can be found [on docs.rs with the "solana-" prefix][docs.rs].
+Solana's Rust crates are [published to crates.io][crates.io] and can be found [on docs.rs with the "solana-" prefix][docs.rs].

 [crates.io]: https://crates.io/search?q=solana-